 The growing demand for solar PV is having an impact on the low voltage (LV) network.
 New grid connections can be expensive and can affect a project’s viability.
 In some areas of the country Distribution Network Operators (DNOs) are forced to limit new solar sites.
 However, new technologies are introducing ways to make smarter use of the abundant free energy provided by the sun and deliver new revenue streams, without the need for costly infrastructure upgrades.

-Funded by InnovateUK, this innovative research project helps solve this problem by forecasting solar output in near-time with better accuracy.
+Funded by InnovateUK, this innovative research project helps solve this problem by delivering solar irradiance predictions in near-time with better accuracy.
 This will allow PV sites to match generation to demand.

 Cornwall has the fewest grid interconnections with the largest solar PV installed capacity – over 475MW of large-scale (1MW+) solar farms – leading to network operating problems.
 Resulting constraints imposed by the DNO make it harder to connect large scale renewable generation.
 The ability to better predict and manage the performance of solar PV on the LV network is an important step towards the creation of local energy markets, and will help to ensure that Cornwall’s residents, communities and local economy benefit from the low carbon energy transition.

 Accurately modelling the commercial benefits of solar PV and battery storage will be an important aspect of the project.
 If predicted solar generation is higher than the export limit of the site, a battery can be charged instead of curtailing generation, discharged to grid during a later period of high demand, and in the meantime the battery can be employed for DSR.
 For a site with no installed storage, generation can be curtailed at times when the network is constrained in response to DSR signals, such as Demand Turn-Up.
 Accurate predictions allow the DNO or Transmission System Operator (National Grid) to efficiently manage their network